Randall Forsberg

 Dr. Randall Caroline Forsberg (July 23, 1943 – October 19, 2007) led a lifetime of research and advocacy on ways to reduce the risk of war, minimize the burden of military spending, and promote democratic institutions.
 Her career started at the Stockholm International Peace Research Institute in 1968.
-In 1974 she moved to Cambridge, Massachusetts (where she earned her Ph.D. in 1980) to found the Institute for Defense and Disarmament Studies (IDDS) as well as to launch the national Nuclear Weapons Freeze Campaign.
-Randall Forsberg was accompanied by an important colleague by the name of Helen Caldicott while she was leading the Nuclear freeze movement in both Manhattan and Central Park.
+In 1974 she moved to Cambridge, Massachusetts (where she earned her Ph.D. in 1980) to found the Institute for Defense and Disarmament Studies (IDDS) as well as to launch the national Nuclear Freeze campaign.

+Randall Forsberg was accompanied by an important colleague by the name of Helen Caldicott while she was leading the Nuclear Freeze movement in both Manhattan and Central Park.
 Both women were met with many challenges in their efforts to lead the Nuclear Freeze Movement.
-These challenges included gender discrimination and discreditation as influential leaders by the media.
+These challenges included gender discrimination and discrediting as influential leaders by the media.

 Forsberg's strong leadership in the nuclear freeze movement is thought to be very influential in the writing of foreign policy during the Reagan administration and is even credited with catalyzing the negotiation of the INF treaty between President Reagan and Mikhail Gorbachev.

-Background
+Biography

+Early years and career

+Randall Forsberg, born in Huntsville, Alabama, often referred to as "Randy", was the daughter of Douglass Watson.
+She graduated from Columbia University in 1965 and later moved to Pennsylvania where she taught English and married her husband Gunnar Forsberg, and moved to Stockholm in 1967.
+The couple later divorced.
+It is here that she became interested in arms control issues while working at the Stockholm International Peace Research Institute as a typist in the late 1960s and early 1970s.
+In 1974, she returned to the United States, and became a graduate student in defense studies in the Department of Political Science at the Massachusetts Institute of Technology.

+Institute for Defense and Disarmament Studies

+After earning her Ph.D. in 1980, she founded the Institute for Defense and Disarmament Studies (IDDS).
+The IDDS is a non-profit center that studies global military policies, arms holdings, production and trade.
+As director of the IDDS, Forsberg was responsible for publishing the Arms Control Reporter monthly and IDDS Almanac: World Arms Holdings, Production, and Trade once a year.
+IDDS became an important resource for the peace movement and anti-nuclear weapons movement.